Ast3risk-ops/Gaming-on-Linux/README.md

 paru -Syu optimus-manager-qt

-# Making Nvida as Default
+# Making Nvida as Default on Optimus Deveices

 just open the app click it in the taskbar in system tray and make nvida as default and done